llm-bible/llm-bible.github.io/_publications/shahriar2023have.markdown

 citations: 85
 bibkey: shahriar2023have
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2302.13817'}]
-tags: [GPT, Applications, Transformer, Reinforcement Learning]
+tags: [Applications, Transformer, GPT, Reinforcement Learning]
 ---
 The emergence of an AI-powered chatbot that can generate human-like sentences and write coherent essays has caught the world's attention.
 This paper